cbsua-student/gabay-edutech/README.md

 ## About this project

 Built solo, end to end: research alignment, UI/UX design, development, testing, deployment, and documentation.
 Originally developed as a commissioned thesis research output.
-Shared for portfolio purposes; not licensed for reuse
+Shared for portfolio purposes; not licensed for reuse.

 If you're reviewing this as part of a hiring process or want to talk about the build, feel free to reach out.